eseidel/space_traders/README.md

 * Use recent earnings-per-second in ship behavior planning.
 * Fix miners to know how to travel to nearby markets to sell.
 * Fix miners to know when to leave a system (when prices are too low).
-* Traders only consider how repeated buys inflate prices, they do not consider how repeated sells might deflate prices at sell point.
 * Teach miners how to coordinate with haulers to sell their goods further away.
 * Add refining
 * Add gas siphoning